Legend Press

-In 2023 Legend Press announced a partnership with South African publisher Blackbird Books, with the aim of helping bring more African literary voices to a wider global audience.
+In 2023 Legend Press announced a partnership with South African publisher Blackbird Books, with the aim of helping bring more African literary voices to a UK audience.

 Founder

 Tom Chalmers set-up Legend Press in 2005 aged 25 and have since expanded the company into the Legend Times group of publishing companies he has founded or acquired.
 In March 2007, founder and Managing Director Tom Chalmers was shortlisted for the inaugural UK Young Publisher of the Year Award.

 In October 2007 Chalmers was shortlisted for the Young Entrepreneur of the Year Award.
 The annual award is part of the Real Business/CBI Growing Business Awards.